JasonPaulGithub/TechTest-for-Google-TicTacToe/README.md

 # sugarApp
-a 48 hour coding challenge for a job at Google

 This was a coding challenge from Google.

+It uses OOD to create a CLI to create a tic-tac-toe game.
+It took me about a day and a half to complete.

 It was sent to a recruiter who never got back to me.
 I would really appreciate feedback on my code.
 Thanks!

 Jason